pomegranar/PIP-KAG-CD/README.md

 ```

 ### Download the model and adapter files:
-The training data and testing data can be downloaded from [CoConflictQA](https://huggingface.co/datasets/chengpingan/PIP-KAG).
+The   testing data can be downloaded from [CoConflictQA]([https://huggingface.co/datasets/chengpingan/PIP-KAG](https://huggingface.co/datasets/chengpingan/CoConflictQA)).
 After downloading, place the files into the data directory using the following structure:
 ```
-data/
-├── train/
-│   └── Training.jsonl          # Training data
-└── test/
+test/
 ├── hotpotq_kc.jsonl
 ├── NaturalQuestionsShort_kc.jsonl
 ├── NewsQA_kc.jsonl
     ...
 ```
 Our trained model can be found in [`PIP-KAG-7B`](https://huggingface.co/chengpingan/PIP-KAG-7B).